kennknowles/go-yid/README.md

    certainly to blame.
 Is it the emulation of algebraic data types?
 Are there places I could be more mutatey?
 Should I put laziness in places other than where it is needed for termination?
 Probably all of the above.
- - Thus far, I have only implemented a recognizer, not a parser, because I have faith that returning the head of a lazy stream of parse trees is the same complexity.
+ - Thus far, I have only implemented a recognizer, not a parser, because this is really toy code and I just wanted to see it go and get some benchmarks.
  - There are probably bugs.
 In particular my recursive examples do not seem to always have the memory layout I expect, and it changes based on unrelated code, even in other files.
 This seems to affect only